 Food in the Dolomites is an exciting mixture of Italian and Austrian tradition - and a very fine mix it is too!
-Our three carefully selected, family-run hotels will offer us gorgeous, traditional dinners to savor after an energetic day out - and very generous luxurious buffet breakfasts, so that we shall be fully prepared for our daily mountain adventures.
-After successfully testing our tour in 2011 & 12, we have refined our choice of three perfect places to stay during our walking holiday - each of them having a quite different character, all designed to provide you with a truly unforgettable experience, not just about Alpine hospitality and food - but in a variety of beautiful locations.
+Our three carefully selected, family-run hotels will offer us gorgeous, traditional dinners to savour after an energetic day out - and very generous luxurious buffet breakfasts, so that we shall be fully prepared for our daily mountain adventures.
+We have refined our choice of three perfect places to stay during our walking holiday - each of them having a quite different character, all designed to provide you with a truly unforgettable experience, not just about Alpine hospitality and food - but in a variety of beautiful locations.

 Rifugio Staulanza is a remote, chalet-style small hotel, settled right on a mountain pass at almost 6000 ft above sea level, surrounded by spruce forests and facing the giant, unearthly tower of ‘Monte Pelmo'.
-They take pride in their traditional recipes and are spectacularly situated in Val Zoldana, one of the less touristy valleys on the Veneto side of the Dolomites, rich in well preserved traditional wooden buildings. www.staulanza.it
+Here, Marco and Christina take pride in their traditional recipes and they are spectacularly situated in the Val Zoldana, with stunning views of the towering massif of Mt Civetta, in one of the less touristy valleys on the Veneto side of the Dolomites, rich in well preserved traditional wooden buildings. www.staulanza.it

 Following our philosophy of "off-the-beaten-track" tours, we will focus on experiences you would be most unlikely to encounter without the expert knowledge of our competent local guide.
 We have chosen a time of the year which is low-season for mass tourism, but offers the spectacular Alpine flora at its best.
 Further, our tour is a carefully selected mixture of ‘not-to-be-missed' famous hikes such as the "Tre Cime di Lavaredo", an icon of the Dolomites - and much less known trails in hidden, untouristy valleys - idyllic jewels that most visitors haven't heard of.